RishiDarkDevil/rishi-portfolio/content/_index.md

           date_start: '2021-12-31'
           date_end: '2022-01-31'
           description: |2-
+              > Best Report and Presentation of Data Analysis.

               * Analysed the results of the surveys conducted on cyber abuse from various online and offline platforms.
               * Modelled the response of people to their chances of being a victim through Decision Trees.
               * Heirarchial Clustering revealed groups of people with similar traits who were cyber abused as well as groups prone to cyber abuse.